A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current

-The sum of the information gained by the subsystem $x_i$ per unit time (i.e., the information flow $\dot{I}_{i \leftarrow}$) over all $i$ becomes the temporal change of the mutual information of the entire system.
+The sum of changes in the mutual information by the subsystem $x_i$ (i.e., the information flow $\dot{I}_{i \leftarrow}$) over all $i$ becomes the temporal change of the mutual information of the entire system.
 The information flow $\dot{I}_{i \leftarrow}$ is interpreted as the sum of the inflow and outflow of information from all the other subsystems to $x_i$.

 In the steady state, since the joint probability $p_{\rm tot}$ does not change over time, the time derivative of mutual information becomes zero.
 As a result, the following holds: